TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 With `--maj`, updated since the last time (where we got 20.2%), we get: 19.8%, which is very similar, seems fine.

+And now that ema is working, we are scoring without maj: 16.6% (no obvious boost).

 ### Oct 7th 2025
 #### Try using prior grid prediction as feedback
 - blend predicted grid with ground truth before noising.
 Sample evenly from both.